 Health Services - The school will verify that students have complied with legal requirements for health examinations and immunizations before enrolling a student in school.
 If a student is missing any required immunizations, the student will not be permitted to attend school until complying with the state requirements.

 Lost and Found - Many articles become lost or are left unclaimed.
 When personal belongings have a first and last name written on them, it makes it easier for school staff to locate the owner(s).
-Any unclaimed items are stored in the Lost and Found Room and displayed outside on Fridays during dismissal time.
-Afterwards, any unclaimed items are donated to a local charity at the end of each week.
+Any unclaimed items are stored in the designated Lost and Found item area.
+Please check in with office staff about the location.
+Items that are unclaimed may be donated to a local charity at the end of each week.

 Student Council - Student Council promotes initiative and leadership among its members.
 The Student Council includes four executive officers (President, Vice-President, Treasurer and Secretary) that are elected from fifth, sixth, seventh & eighth grade classrooms at the end of each school year.
 Student Council members are to be exemplary members of the student body and must abide by all Student Council member expectations, including their student grade point average.
 All Executive Officers and Classroom Representatives must meet the following criteria to maintain active membership on LAS Student Council: a) Consistent school attendance -No more than ten absences per school year; b) Grade Point Average of 2.5 or a report card average of 3; and c) Excellent behavior record -No suspensions, expulsions or serious offenses.
 In addition, the entire Council includes representatives for each classroom from third through eighth grades.
 It is the duty of the representatives to bring to the council's attention items of business from their classmates and to report the actions of the council.
 Students are encouraged to become involved in Student Council.